ricott/sma.modbus/README.txt

 PVOutput
 Report your inverter(s) status to PVOutput.org.

-For support with any device type please use the community provided in section below
+For more information about the app and the possibility to get support please visit the forum link in the section below.